Is Plaka a good area to stay in Athens for first-time visitors?

 Who should stay in Plaka?

-Plaka suits family travellers best (ranked #1 of 5 Athens neighbourhoods for them).
+Plaka suits family travellers best (ranked #2 of 5 Athens neighbourhoods for them).
 It works less well for culture seekers (ranked #4).
-Not recommended for: Skip Plaka if you hate crowds, tourist menus, or steep hills—it's touristy, expensive for what you get, and exhausting on the legs.
+Not recommended for: Budget backpackers and party-focused travellers seeking nightlife should skip Plaka—it's expensive, touristy, and closes early.